 My completely anecdotal view on the state of Python 3 in 2016.
 Based on my own recent experience, observations, and exchanges with other members of the Python community.

-Looking at the PyPI download statistics1, the Python 3 situation seems gloomy: all Python 3 versions together are about as popular as Python 2.6 that nobody should use anymore.
+Looking at the PyPI download statistics1 of, the Python 3 situation seems gloomy:

 And if my company is any indication, Python 2 applications are unlikely to be ported to Python 3.
 Why should they?
 Python 2 is officially supported until 2020.
 Who knows whether the app will exist in that form by then.